Praveen0095/Exploratory-data-analysis/README.md

 In this project, we perform exploratory data analysis on a dataset containing information about airfare and passenger numbers.
 The aim is to understand the relationship between these variables and identify key trends and insights.

 ## Dataset
-The dataset used in this project is a CSV file named `airfare_passenger_data.csv`.
+The dataset used in this project is a CSV file named `Consumer_Airfare_Report_Table.csv`.
 It contains the following columns:
 - `Airfare`: The cost of airfare.
 - `Passengers`: The number of passengers.